itzk7/lynk-hack-2.0/README.md

 # lynk-hack-2.0
-management system for logistics to provide service for flood victims
+management system for logistics to provide com.guru.sishyan.service for flood victims